Go to the Ant

 I know I’ve had my run-ins with them.
 They’ve invaded our house, more specifically our dishwasher.
 They’ve turned periods of relaxation into bouts of panic by climbing on or near my vicinity.
 They’ve frustrated me with their persistence in establishing and reestablishing residence.
 And they’ve fascinated me by moving in circular motions prior to an oncoming storm.
 My feelings of ants tilt toward the side of annoyance.

-About King Solomon, Mark W. Moffett, author of Adventures Among Ants: A Global Safari with a Cast of Trillions, weighs in, “King Solomon must have been a devoted ant observer to reach this conclusion.”
-Why would a King, known for his wisdom (I Kings 3:28, II Chronicles 9:5-8) care about the behavior of ants, and moreover suggest we should likewise?
+The fact Solomon knew these details regarding ants caused Mark W. Moffett, author of Adventures Among Ants: A Global Safari with a Cast of Trillions, to weigh in asserting, “King Solomon must have been a devoted ant observer to reach this conclusion.”
+Why would a king, known for his wisdom (I Kings 3:28, II Chronicles 9:5-8), care about the behavior of ants, and moreover suggest we should likewise?